halbs13/Dynamics-NAV-Labour-Hire/au-labour-process-superannuation.md

 - SuperStream Alternative
 - Quick Super

-It is recommended that you review the requirements of the file layouts as contained in section 2.5.6- Superannuation File Layouts to ensure that you have the necessary mandatory information completed.

-To open the Superannuation Payments module,
+1. To open the Superannuation Payments module; *Department/Payroll/Periodic Activities/Superannuation/Superannuation Payments*

-Department/Payroll/Periodic Activities/Superannuation/Superannuation Payments

 The Superannuation Payment Module contains the following Menu Options:

-Super.
+- Super.
 Payment Export & Notification – this report flags the Employee Superannuation Ledger Entry records for reporting to the employee by either Letter or Pay Advice.
 When the report is run you select the parameters for processing, to control how the update is processed.
 As a default the report runs as “Preview no Post” to be used to reconcile the reportable amounts.
 After you have reconciled the amounts; re-run the report selecting the reporting method you wish to report the amounts to your employees.

-Super.
+- Super.
 Payment Export Reversal – This option is used to reverse the reporting flags when an error was made before the amounts have been physically reported to your employees.
 If the Payment Advice has been reported to your employees you cannot use this option.

-New Member Registration Export – This report is used to provide the Employee information to the Superannuation Fund.
+- New Member Registration Export – This report is used to provide the Employee information to the Superannuation Fund.
 The report can be previewed so that any errors or information missing on the Employee file is rectified prior to producing a file.

 ## Superannuation Payment Reporting

 Employers have an obligation to report superannuation contributions to their employees:

-The amount of each superannuation contribution made for the employee during the period to which the pay slip relates and the name of any fund to which the contribution was made.
+- The amount of each superannuation contribution made for the employee during the period to which the pay slip relates and the name of any fund to which the contribution was made.

 The Super.
 Payment Export & Notification Report flags the Employee Superannuation Ledger Entry records to report to the employee by either Letter or Pay Advice.
 When the report is run you must enter parameters for processing.

 [GoToTop](#introduction)